 This is because Central Oregon is home to more than one terrific spot to celebrate fall.

 The first place for some true family fun is Smith Rock Ranch.
-Known for its ever-changing, intricately designed corn maze, this ranch offers heaps of harvest amusement for all ages.
-Another big draw for kids is the pumpkin cannon.
+Known for its ever-changing, intricately designed Corn Maize, this ranch offers heaps of harvest amusement for all ages.
+Another big draw for kids is the Pumpkin Cannon.
 Who doesn’t want to launch a pumpkin and see it fly?
-There are more activities here than you can shake a stick at, from wagon rides to archery and barnyard golf.
-Parents like to purchase seasonal produce from the Harvest Market too.
+There are countless activities here that you can enjoy, from Horse Drawn Wagon Rides, to the Petting Zoo and Barnyard Golf.
+Parents like to purchase seasonal produce from the Harvest Market, too.
 Families can easily spend an entire day at this festive locale.

 All of this is conveniently down the road from Smith Rock State Park.
 My family likes to take advantage of our outing with a scenic hike on one of the many trails.
 Because the summer heat is gone by this time, it’s a great chance to walk along the river and view all of the climbers who scale the surrounding rock walls.
 This area never fails to astound me with its pristine beauty.

-On the way home, you can stop for dinner at Terrebonne Depot.
-Located just minutes from Smith Rock, this American cuisine restaurant is housed in a 100-year-old former train station.
-Dining here is the perfect way to complete your visit to the area.
+On the way home, you can stop for dinner at Pump House Bar & Grill.
+Located just minutes from Smith Rock, this restaurant has filling pub fare and is the perfect way to complete your visit to the area.

 All these fall activities will work you up an appetite, so make sure you leave time to try one of the amazing vendors available at the ranch throughout October.
 Selections include hand popped kettle corn, mouth watering BBQ, and specialty drinks for the adult ranch goers.
 Don’t forget dessert!
 Try out old-fashioned spun cotton candy, delicious chocolate confectioneries, or grab a homemade dog treat for your pup.